w3c/wai-media-guide/transcripts.md

 {% include box.html type="end" %}
 {:/}

-A descriptive transcript can be in a table to that readers can easily read only the audio information down a column if they choose.
+A descriptive transcript can be in a table so that readers can easily read only the audio information down a column if they choose.

 {::nomarkdown}
-{% include box.html type="start" title="Example descriptive transcript" class="" %}
+{% include box.html type="start" title="Example descriptive transcript (excerpt)" class="" %}
 {:/}

 …